-- c.
-Places of worship are subject to an indoor capacity limitation of up to 35% of maximum building occupancy or 10 people per room, whichever is greater, so long as 6 feet physical distance is maintained between people who are not members of the same household or social groups of 5 or less.
-Face covering requirements apply. - 4.
-Marine Tourism.
+- 4. Marine Tourism.
 Marine tourism includes travel to Unalaska for non-essential purposes by state ferry, a cruise ship of any kind, or private vessel.
 Marine tourism passengers and providers are required to adhere to resolutions, ordinances, orders of the City Manager, or any other local mandates related to public safety during the COVID-19 pandemic.
 Local requirements are in addition to any laws, regulations, agreements or plans that apply to travelers, vessels, or businesses through the State of Alaska, the Center for Disease Control and Prevention (CDC), or the US Department of Homeland Security. - 5.
 Penalties.
 Violation of this resolution is punishable as a misdemeanor under Unalaska Code of Ordinances § 2.96.090 and is a Public Nuisance, subject to the remedies in Unalaska Code of Ordinances, Title 11, Chapter 8, including prosecution as a minor offense. - 6.
 Effective Date; Expiration.
-This resolution shall be effective at noon on Wednesday, September 8, 2021, and expires at noon on Wednesday, September 29, 2021.
+This resolution shall be effective at noon on Wednesday, September 29, 2021, and expires at noon on Wednesday, October 13, 2021.
 The City Council may extend it as necessary, or the City Manager may extend it or amend it pursuant to the emergency management powers under Unalaska Code of Ordinances § 2.96, and Resolutions 2020-71 and 2021-47.
 This resolution repeals and replaces any other inconsistent resolution or ordinance.

-PASSED AND ADOPTED by a duly constituted quorum of the Unalaska City Council on September 7, 2021.
+PASSED AND ADOPTED by a duly constituted quorum of the Unalaska City Council on September 28, 2021.